 We are all considerably more like Nasrudin than we like to acknowledge.
 We search for a solution to the problem that we have, but we tend to look for it outside of ourselves, where it seems easier to search.
 Nevertheless, the key is inside, in the dark.

-The first step in Emotional Intelligence is self-awareness.
+The first step in emotional intelligence is self-awareness.
 In my experience as a pastor and a therapist, I have noticed that sincere people have focused on knowing God and tended to ignore knowing themselves.
-The consequence is what bring people to call me; asking for spiritual guidance and professional help.
+The consequence is what bring people to call me asking for spiritual guidance and professional help.
 I have seen grievous marriages betrayed, families destroyed, ministries shipwrecked, and endless numbers of people damaged.

 Leaving the self out of your spiritual journey is not living the reality of your life.
 For example, living a spiritual life while failing to know ourselves deeply may produce an external form of piety, such as one of the Pharisees, but we know that this only leaves a gap between appearance in front of our church and the reality of our life.
 This incongruence in our life produces what psychologists call a cognitive dissociation.
 That is, trying to live a life not according to the reality of your beliefs.
 San Agustin says, “How could you get to know God when you are so far from yourself?
 And he prayed, Lord, help me to know myself, so I could get to know you.”

-If this is your experience today, don’t allow the devil to distract you by guilt.
+If this is your experience today, don’t allow the devil to distract you with guilt.
 The Holy Spirit is calling you to a deep personal encounter with God and yourself.
 Open your heart and pray with me: Search me [thoroughly], Oh God, and know my heart (mind); test me and know my anxious thoughts; and see if there is any wicked or hurtful way in me, and lead me in the everlasting way.
 Psalm 139:23-24 (AMP).
 This is the beginning of your transformation.